pjflanagan/nuclearcodes/README.md

 ### [Play Nuclear Codes!](https://nuclear-codes.netlify.app)

-This is a React based Socket.io game that can be played by 8 friends.
+This is a React based Socket.io game that can be played by 5 to 10 friends.
 Agents try to recover a code while Spies try and stop them.
 Hosted on Netlify and Heroku.

 ## Install